ednieuw/WordclockSelector/README.md

 <hr>

-<H3><a href="https://github.com/ednieuw/NanoESP32-BW-RGBW-clock">A combination of all on one PCB the Ultimate Arduino Nano ESP32 with shift registers and white LEDs and with WS2812 RGB or SK6812 RGBW.</a></H3>
+<a href="https://github.com/ednieuw/NanoESP32-BW-RGBW-clock">A combination of all on one PCB the Ultimate Arduino Nano ESP32 with shift registers and white LEDs and with WS2812 RGB or SK6812 RGBW.</a>
+<br><br>
 <p><strong>Pro</strong></p>
 <p>WIFI and BLE in the microprocessor to control the clock from a phone or PC</p>
 <p>NTP time from the internet in combination with the DS3231 RTC module.<br>(It is possible to use the clock without internet) </p>